Therefore, you are to be perfect, as your heavenly Father is perfect. – Matthew 5:48

-The Greek term teleios has a relative sense and can be readily translated mature, finished, complete.
+The Greek term teleios has a relative sense and can be translated as mature, finished, or complete.
 It does not mean without flaw or error but indicates maturity and completeness.
 It implies a process.

 Being perfect, in this sense, is not the opposite of being imperfect.
-Rather, being perfect is the opposite of being incomplete.
+Instead, being perfect is the opposite of being incomplete.

 James offers a sneak peek for each child of the King regarding how we become everything the Father desires for us.
-He gives us a glimpse of how we become equipped for the tasks that He has for us.
+He gives us a glimpse of how we become equipped for His tasks for us.

-The Greek word translated complete, is holokleros, needing nothing, entire, complete in every part.
+The Greek word translated as complete is holokleros, needing nothing, entire, complete in every part.
 It underscores the incremental character of the process.
 When the process is complete, we are fully formed and lacking in nothing.
-The Greek term translated lacking is leipo.
-It means to fail, lack, be wanting, to be deficient.
+The Greek term translated as lacking is leipo.
+It means to fail, lack, be wanting, be deficient.
 When we are mature and complete, we have everything we need.

-Picture a caterpillar being transformed into a moth in its cocoon.
+Picture a caterpillar being transformed into a butterfly in its cocoon.
 It only emerges when all the parts are fully formed.

 REFLECT & PRAY

 When the Father sees human imperfection, He offers love, forgiveness, and redemption.